gregr/ina/nscheme/README.md

     For instance, a single generator may be partially consumed from one site, and then partially consumed from a different site.
-    - To support access to dynamically-scoped parameters from a parent context, where that parent may change, we can set the child's initial register value to include a base `(mvector ,parent-scope)` cell.
-When a parent calls the child context, it should install its own register value in the child's cell.
+    - To support access to dynamically-scoped parameters from a parent context, where that parent may change, we can set the child's initial scope value to include a base `(mvector ,parent-scope)` cell.
+When a parent calls the child context, it should install its own scope value in the child's cell.

 - Control handlers for `panic` and `interrupt`
-  - Unlike the control-context-register, these handler settings are OS-thread-local rather than virtual-thread-local
+  - Unlike a control-context register, these handler settings are OS-thread-local
-    - These settings do not stick to each control context, but do stick to an OS-level thread
+    - i.e., these settings do not stick to each control context, but do stick to an OS-level thread
-    - To implement `panic` handling that sticks to a control context, set an initial handler that consults `control-context-register` to find the context-local handler to dispatch to
+    - To implement `panic` handling that sticks to a control context, set an initial handler that consults `current-control-context-register` to find the context-local handler to dispatch to
       - Don't forget to have the initial handler re-establish itself
   - When panic is invoked, the panic-handler is reset to `#f` after being retrieved
     - This prevents infinite looping if we `panic` while running the panic handling procedure itself